-He has written more than hundreds articles and written or edited nine books, most with his long-time co-author, Dr. Marylouise Fennell, a former college president and current senior counsel for the Washington, DC-based Council of Independent Colleges (CIC) (www.hyatt-fennell.com/pages/articles.html), of which Dr. Miller is a former board member and officer.
+He has written hundreds of articles and written or edited 11 books, most with his long-time co-author, Dr. Marylouise Fennell, a former college president and current senior counsel for the Washington, DC-based Council of Independent Colleges (CIC) (www.hyatt-fennell.com/pages/articles.html), of which Dr. Miller is a former board member and officer.
 He continues to chair the acclaimed CIC New Presidents Program.

 Dr. Miller earned an M.A. from the University of Dayton, an Ed.S. from Vanderbilt University, and a Ph.D. in higher education administration from The Union Institute & University.
 His doctoral dissertation was a landmark study of resource development effectiveness at the 38 institutions (including Bethany College) with membership in the Appalachian College Association.

 In coming home to West Virginia where he earned his B.A. degree from West Virginia Wesleyan College and worked as a journalist early in his career, Dr. Miller, 55, brings to Bethany a lifetime of commitment to the values of a residential, liberal arts campus in a pluralistic society, with an emphasis on teaching, service, student-faculty engagement, and lifelong learning.